CDCgov/ixa/docs/book/src/topics/indexing.md

 cloud computing costs and the selection of appropriate virtual machine sizes for experiments in production recommend that we have a feel for whether we really need the resources we are using.

+> [!TIP]
+> Sometimes, the best way to address a slow query in your model isn’t to add
+> indexes, but to remove the query entirely.
+A common scenario is when you want to report on
+> some aggregate statistics, for example, the total number of people having each infectiousness
+> status.
+It might be much better to just track the aggregate value directly than to run
+> a query for it every time you want to write it to a report.
+As usual when it comes to
+> performance issues, measure your specific use case to know for sure what the best strategy is.

 ## Multi Property Indexes

-It is possible to index multiple properties _jointly_ with a multi-index.
+To speed up queries involving multiple properties, use a _multi-property index_ (or _multi-index_ for short), which indexes multiple properties _jointly_.
 Suppose we have the properties `AgeGroup` and `InfectionStatus`, and we want to speed up queries of these two properties:

 ```rust
 let age_and_status = context.query_people(((AgeGroup, 30), (InfectionStatus, susceptible))); // Bottleneck